Migrate VMware workloads to Azure

 - Next, click the Add Discovery Source – enter your details (this is your vCenter Server Appliance IP Address)

-- Upon completition you will see this message
+- Upon completion, you will see this message.

 There are four steps to the migration: